Yelena Valyushkina

 Yelena Viktorovna Valyushkina (also tr.
-Elena; Еле́на Ви́кторовна Валю́шкина; born on 8 December 1962) is a Soviet and Russian theatre and film actress.
-Honoured Artist of the Russian Federation (1995).
+Elena; Еле́на Ви́кторовна Валю́шкина; born 8 December 1962) is a Russian theatre and film actress.
+She was awarded the honorary title of Honoured Artist of the Russian Federation in 1995.

 Biography

-Born into a military family.
-After her family returned from the GDR, she spent part of her childhood in the city of Biysk, Altai Territory.
-In high school, she lived with her grandmother in Tomilino.
-While studying in high school, she studied at music (piano, guitar), dance and art schools.

-In 1984 she graduated from the Mikhail Shchepkin Higher Theatre School (course of Viktor Korshunov, Vladimir Sulimov).

-From January 1984 to the present, she has been an actress at the Mossovet Theatre.
+Valyushkina was born into a military family in the Soviet Union.
+After her family returned from the German Democratic Republic, she spent part of her childhood in the city of Biysk in the Altai Territory.
+While in high school, she lived with her grandmother in Tomilino and simultaneously studied at music (learning piano and guitar), dance and art schools.
+In 1984 she graduated from the Mikhail Shchepkin Higher Theatre School (course of Viktor Korshunov and Vladimir Sulimov).
+Since January 1984, she has been an actress at the Mossovet Theatre.

-While studying at the drama school, in 1982 she made her film debut, starring in the comedy I Don't Want to Be an Adult.
-And immediately after graduating from college, in 1984, she got her second, but immediately the main role Maria in Mark Zakharov's musical comedy Formula of Love a charming, big-eyed girl who was not afraid to go with Count Cagliostro to cure daddy.

-This role brought popularity, she began to receive many offers to act in films, but devoted herself to the theatre, playing in the cinema over the next 15 years only a few minor and episodic roles.
-In the theatre, the actress has played more than thirty major roles.
+While studying at drama school, in 1982 she made her film debut when she starred in the comedy I Don't Want to Be an Adult.
+Immediately after graduating from college, in 1984, she played the main role of Maria in Mark Zakharov's musical comedy Formula of Love: a charming, big-eyed girl who was not afraid to go with Count Cagliostro to cure daddy.
+The role brought her great popularity and she began to receive many offers to act in films, but devoted herself to the theatre, playing only a few minor and episodic roles in cinema over the next 15 years.
+In theatre, Valyushkina has played more than thirty major roles.

-In addition to working in the theatre, she voiced cartoons, worked in the television program "Road Patrol" on TV-6 channel, paired with Sergei Kolesnikov (in the credits of the program she was listed as Elena Yatsko).
-Since 2013, at one time she hosted the TV show "Battle of Psychics".
-In 2016, she starred in an advertisement for "Saturday Evening" on the Russia-1 TV channel as a cleaner.
+In addition to working in theatre, she has also done voice work for animated cartoons and worked in the television program Road Patrol on TV-6, paired with Sergei Kolesnikov (in the credits of the program she was listed as Elena Yatsko).
+At one time in 2013 she hosted the TV show Battle of Psychics.
+In 2016, she starred in an advertisement for "Saturday Evening" on Russia-1 as a cleaner.

-In 2013, director Zhora Kryzhovnikov in his film Kiss Them All! invited to be the mother of the bride.
-Having played her, the actress was nominated for the Golden Eagle Award for Best Supporting Actress.
+In 2013, director Zhora Kryzhovnikov in his film Kiss Them All! invited her to play the mother of the bride.
+Valyushkina was nominated for the Golden Eagle Award for Best Supporting Actress for her performance.

 Personal life

-After graduating from college, she married her teacher Leonid Fomin.
+After graduating from college, Valyushkina married her teacher Leonid Fomin.
 The marriage lasted eleven years.

-Her second husband is Aleksandr Yatsko, Soviet and Russian theatre and film actor, director, Honoured Artist of the Russian Federation (2005).
-They got married in 1994 and worked together at the Mossovet Theatre, but divorced 20 years later.
+Her second husband is the Russian theatre and film actor and director Aleksandr Yatsko, who was named an Honoured Artist of the Russian Federation in 2005.
+They married in 1994 and worked together at the Mossovet Theatre but divorced 20 years later.

 Valyushkina has two children, Vasily and Maria.

-Valyushkina's hobbies include painting furniture, weaving beads, sewing and designing.
+Her hobbies include painting furniture, weaving beads, sewing and designing.
 As well as her native Russian, she speaks English, Spanish and French.
 She lives in Moscow.